zkhan12/Machine-Learning-Projects/README.md

 Microsoft Prediction - My first time series analysis.
 Useful for learning some deep learning modeling with time series data.

-Skin Cancer Detection - TBD
+Skin Cancer Detection - TBD, Goal is to finish in August 2019